 So, what exactly is the parent experience and why is effective communication at its core?

 In a perfect world, the parent enrollment experience flows easily through each stage.
-Consistent, meaningful communication that helps guide families throughout the parent experience increases both enrollment and retention rates.
+Consistent, meaningful communication that guides families increases both enrollment and retention rates.

 Step 1—Parent Inquires about Several Childcare Providers